dev-random-tech/IITDTrialCodes/gauge-reading/README.md

 Current reading output is shown in the terminal

 _gauge-3 and gauge-4 images are not calibrated correctly thus not giving right results_

+gauge-reader-online.py is the starting program: It connects to the Firebase database and downloads the image,takes the gauge number and call all other relevant functions

+analog_gauge_reader.py is the program containing the computer vision based analog gauge detection and pulls in calibration data from gauge-details.csv through gauge_calibration.py

+imageMod.py is an extra program provided in case we may need to do modifications the image for better detection by analog_gauge_reader.py